CDLUC3/mrt-doc/endopoints/ui/presign-obj.md

 - Check if user is required to accept terms and conditions
 - Call [inventory: GET presign-obj/:object/:version](../inventory/presign-obj.md) to obtain storage key for object
 - Parse return object to formulate storage request
-- Call [storage: POST presign-obj/:node/:key?format=:format&timeout=:timeout](../storage/presign-obj.md) to obtain a presigned URL for an existing object
+- Call [storage: POST presign-obj/:node/:key?format=:format&timeout=:timeout](../storage/presign-obj.md) to obtain a token for an object to be assembled
 - If 200
- - Parse response object to obtain the signed URL
-- If 409 (UNM or Pairtree/Docker)
- - Construct a download URL to return as a simulated pre-signed url
- - [ ] Note: this download URL will never expire, is this a problem?
+  - Return payload containing the object token

 ## Return status codes
 - 200 (payload contains token info)